ARIA Resort & Casino Photos, Tips and Details:

 The 80,000 square-foot Spa & Salon spans two levels and the 6,000 square-foot fitness center overlooks the pools.
 There is also a barber shop, business center, Avis car rental, wedding planners and several stores.

-There are 140 tables in the casino pits with the most popular games, including Blackjack, Roulette, Craps, Baccarat, Pai Gow Poker, Three Card Poker, Texas Hold’em, Crazy 4 Poker, Casino War and more.
+They have 150,000 square-feet of gaming space with over 1,900 slot, keno, and video poker machines.
+The casino pit, which includes 140 tables, offers all the popular table games such as Blackjack, Roulette, Craps, Baccarat, Pai Gow Poker, Three Card Poker, Texas Hold’em, Crazy 4 Poker, Casino War and more.

 They are operated by MGM Resorts International, and they use the MGM Rewards loyalty card.